codeface-io/SwiftObserver/README.md

 }
 ```

-Both examples internally call `FreeObserver.shared.observe(...)`.
+Both examples internally use the global observer `FreeObserver.shared`.
 You may reference `FreeObserver.shared` explicitly to stop particular or all such free global observations.

 You can also instantiate your own `FreeObserver` to do observations even more "freely".
 Just keep it alive as long as the observation shall last.
-Such a free observer is like a "Cancellable" or "Token" in other reactive contexts.
+Such a free observer is like a "Cancellable" or "Token" in other reactive frameworks.

 And you can do *one-time* observations: